awslabs/amazon-sagemaker-workshop/Built-in-Algorithms/README.md

 - Repeat the above steps, except:  for 'Endpoint name', enter `distributed-sharded`, and for the **Endpoint configuration** table, select the `distributed-sharded` endpoint configuration.

-- It will take several minutes for endpoint creation.
-In the **Endpoints** table, refer to the 'Status' column, and wait for both endpoints to change from 'Creating' to 'InService' before proceeding to the next step.
+- In the **Endpoints** table, refer to the 'Status' column, and wait for both endpoints to change from 'Creating' to 'InService' before proceeding to the next step.
+It will take several minutes for endpoint creation, possibly as long as ten minutes.

 ![Endpoint](./images/endpoint.png)